-Registered social workers are then required to keep their training and learning up to date through continuing professional development (CPD) in order to re-register with the HCPC after an initial two-year period.
+Qualified social workers in England are required to register with Social Work England and renew their registration on an annual basis.
+To stay on the register, you must keep your training and learning up to date through continuing professional development (CPD).
 This can include different sorts of learning, such as reading and attending conferences and training courses.

-The Assessed and Supported Year in Employment (ASYE) was launched in September 2012 with the aim of ensuring that newly qualified social workers (NQSWs) receive consistent support in their first year of practice, so that they are able to become confident, competent professionals.
+- The Assessed and Supported Year in Employment (ASYE) was launched with the aim of ensuring that newly qualified social workers (NQSWs) receive consistent support in their first year of practice so that they are able to become confident, competent professionals.

-Care Council for Wales is responsible for the Continuing Professional Education and Learning (CPEL) framework for social workers in Wales.
+Social Care Wales is responsible for the Continuing Professional Education and Learning (CPEL) framework for social workers in Wales.

 In Northern Ireland, the NISCC provides information about post-qualification training.

-In Scotland, registered social workers must take part in continuing professional development (CPD), which can contribute towards a registered worker's Post Registration Training and Learning (PRTL).
-For more details, see the SSSC.
+In Scotland, registered social workers must take part in CPD which can contribute towards a registered worker's post-registration training and learning (PRTL).
+See the SSSC website for more details.

-There are many different specialist roles available in social work, once you have completed the appropriate induction and training.
-These roles include:
+There are many specialist roles available in social work once you've completed the appropriate induction and training, including:

 - mental health social worker.

 Career development may involve a change of role within a specialism, e.g. from child protection to fostering and adoption.
-It is also possible to transfer from one specialism to another, e.g. from working with children to working with the elderly.
+It's also possible to transfer from one specialism to another, e.g. from working with children to working with the elderly.

 Social work is a profession where promotion is likely to take you away from hands-on work.
-Three to five years after qualification, it is possible to become a senior practitioner, team or care manager.
+Three to five years after qualification it's possible to become a senior practitioner, team or care manager.
 In this role, you would have responsibility for managing other social workers, (resulting in a reduction in direct contact), and an increasing involvement in managerial, financial and political issues.

 Another route is to become a practice educator, which allows you to become involved in the supervision and management of social work students and less experienced staff.

-In England, the Health and Care Professions Council (HCPC) and the Care Quality Commission (CQC) are responsible for regulating, auditing and reviewing social care providers.
+In England, Social Work England and the Care Quality Commission (CQC) are responsible for regulating, auditing and reviewing social care providers.
 They may also offer opportunities for career development.
-In Wales, Northern Ireland and Scotland it's the:
+In Wales, this is done by Social Care Wales, while it's NISCC in Northern Ireland and SSSC in Scotland.

 Another option is to move from one sector to another (statutory, voluntary and independent).
 You could also consider training and lecturing roles or opportunities for project work and secondments.